top of page

 #9219 - Instant Disguise and #8919 - Glow in Dark Mask with Droop Collar featuring the 'Weeping' ghost.

-In 1996, the ‘Weeping’ ghost was also used in an assortment of adult sized throw-over costumes called the #9219 - Instant Disguise with other skulls and phantoms.
-The masks featured long capes with a droop collar style hood.
+In 1996, the ‘Weeping’ ghost was used in an assortment of adult sized throw-over costumes called the #9219 - Instant Disguise with other skulls and phantoms.
+The masks featured a long cape with a droop collar style hood.
 In 1997 a version without the cape was released as the #8919 - Glow in Dark Mask with Droop Collar.

 9206_Late_90s_Assortment.jpg